VultureProject/vulture-doc/vultureOS/docs/applications/logs_forwarder.md

 ---

-`Partition to which data is produced`: If set, will use this fixed partition number when inserting new values.
+`Partition to which data is produced`: If set, will use this fixed partition number when inserting new entries.

 ---